Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is well-structured.
-It provides strong hints for the correct answer while creating ambiguity and misdirection toward the incorrect options, resulting in a balanced and engaging game.
+Overall, the clues are well-structured and designed to create a moderately challenging disinformer game.
+The informed clues are suitably specific, the misinformed clues provide some ambiguity, and the fake clues effectively misdirect towards the incorrect choices.

 ---